Yuting66621/FHIR-Immunization-Location-Map/README.md

 1. **Issue**: The Immunization resources in the FHIR API do not contain direct `location` or `position` fields
 2. **Investigation**: I searched for Location resources on the server and found that only 2 unique geographic coordinates exist, with most locations being duplicates (same hospitals appearing multiple times)
-3. **Solution**: To demonstrate the mapping functionality for this assignment, I generated random coordinates within North Carolina (where the patient is located) to represent immunization locations
+3. **Solution**: To demonstrate the mapping functionality for this assignment, I generated random coordinates within North Carolina to represent immunization locations

 This approach allows the project to fulfill the assignment requirements of creating an interactive geographic visualization while acknowledging the real-world data constraints of the test FHIR server.